IGME-202-2221/Aliens-Visiting-Earth/README.md

 ### Student Info

--   Name: YOUR NAME
+-   Name: Madeline Boussa
--   Section: ##
+-   Section: 05

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: side view
 -   Camera Movement: _How does the camera move in your game? (if at all)_
 -   Player Health: _How are you handling player health? (healthbar, lives, ?)_
 -   End Condition: _How does a game/round/level end?_